 Contact with Local Clubs:

-If there is a local MHC club in the area, the AAR is encouraged to communicate with the club president, keeping her informed of admission activities in the region.
+If there is a local MHC club in the area, the AAR is encouraged to communicate with the club president, keeping the club informed of admission activities in the region.
 Clear communication between AARs and Alumnae Clubs is vital to the success of admission efforts.
 In some regions Alumnae Admission Volunteers are very much a part of the local Alumnae Club.
 In other areas, the club and the Alumnae Admission Program can be quite separate.
 There is no “right” way of organizing these groups.
-However, the Office of Admission recommends that the AAR keep the club, particularly the club president, informed of her admission work.
+However, the Office of Admission recommends that the AAR keep the club, particularly the club president, informed of their admission work.
 Also, at certain times, AARs may wish to coordinate with the local club in planning events.